akhenakh/narun/README.md

 `narun` is a lightweight gateway that bridges incoming HTTP or gRPC requests to backend services built using the [NATS Micro](https://docs.nats.io/nats-concepts/micro) framework.
 It allows developers to write backend services using familiar interfaces (`http.Handler` for HTTP, standard service implementations for gRPC) while leveraging the benefits of a NATS-based microservice architecture.

-The companion `nconsumer` library simplifies writing these backend NATS Micro services.
+The companion `nconsumer` library simplifies writing these backend NATS Micro services, using familiar interfaces (`http.Handler` for HTTP, standard service implementations for gRPC).

 ## Why NATS Micro (and narun)?